Rustam-Z/cpp-programming/README.md

 8. Learn to ask GOOD questions to others:
   - G: Give context on what you are trying to do, clearly describing the problem.
   - O: Outline the things you have already tried to fix the issue.
   - O: Offer your best guess as to what the problem might be.
-It helps the person who is helping you not only know what you're thinking, but also know that you've thought of something yourself.
+It helps the person who is helping you not only know what you're thinking but also know that you've thought of something yourself.
   - D: Demonstrate what's going on.
 Include the code, the tracing error message, and an explanation of the steps you followed that resulted in the error.
 That way, the person helping doesn't have to try to recreate the problem.
 ```